bcgov/platform-developer-docs/src/docs/platform-architecture-reference/openshift-network-policies.md

 `https://route-https-yourapp-dev.apps.silver.devops.gov.bc.ca/`

 This should also fail.
-If it does seem to be working try from a incognito window or clearing your browsers cache.
+If it does seem to be working, try from an incognito window or clear your browser's cache.

 ## Allow from the same namespace